The Job Search Process

 Your knowledge of the company will also help you decide if the workplace is a good fit for your skills and career goals.
 If the company is a place you would like to work in, try to develop a networking connection with someone who works there.
 That way you can hear quickly when positions become available at this company.

 Company research is vital if you are at the stage of applying for a job.
-Prepare your cover letter and résumé and get ready for your interview.
-You can learn more about researching companies in Ontario on the Settlement.Org website.
+Prepare your cover letter and résumé and get ready for your interview. earn more about where to find information about Ontario companies.

 Employment Ontario